Learning stories are a fun and functional way to encourage and track progress throughout the school year.

 2. Create Individual and Group Profiles

-Each child will have their own learning story compilation.
-However, in group settings, some stories will stem from collective experiences.
-Having separate individual and group profiles will keep writings and photos arranged functionally.
-When it’s time to create individual learning stories from group experiences, the transition will be seamless.
+Children participate in a variety of group and individual experiences and making sure to have separate individual and group profiles will help keep writings, art, and photos arranged.
+When it’s time to create individual learning stories from group experiences, the transition will be easier.

 3. Map Out the Year’s Themes